edwardcallow/corp.ecal-site-setup/readme.md

 #### Manage VPN users

 ##### Add or edit a user
-1. Download the script with `wget https://git.io/Jesel`.
+1. Download the script with `wget https://git.io/Jesel -O vpn/add_vpn_user.sh`.
 2. Run the script with `sudo sh add_vpn_user.sh 'username.to.add' 'new.password'`.

 ##### Delete a user
-1. Download the script with `wget https://git.io/Jese8`.
+1. Download the script with `wget https://git.io/Jese8 -O vpn/del_vpn_user.sh`.
 2. Run the script with `sudo sh del_vpn_user.sh 'username.to.delete'`.

 #### Change the shared secret